daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 This folder for different applications.
 These pick a matrix algorithm.
 CMake still configures preprocessor for size, multiplex algorithm, etc. The idea here is build flavors.
 Some matrix algorithms require a completely different implementation or cannot work in all cases.
 Rather than do anything smart, I just did this.

 This is kind of pain, but this is a microcontroller.
 I did not want to lose memory or make this really painful to manage.
 Parallel development should be possible.

-## FreeRTOS-Kernel
-This is non-SMP version of FreeRTOS idea being this could be used for certain things.
-SMP support is likely not needed/recommended for this project.
-Avoid high tick rate, context swaps and queue usage if possible as these can potentionally lead to issues.
-Use static version of tasks and queues.